peterpeterparker/daviddalbusco.com/src/blog/bye-bye-amazon-and-google-hello-web-3-0.md

 To create slides, users must be able to upload their assets (images and csv files).
 That data is currently persisted in CDN Storage.

-This milestone is the re-implementation of such system on the Internet Computer using one or multiple canisters.
+This milestone is the re-implementation of a similar system on the Internet Computer using one or multiple canisters.
 As for the data, we aim to empower the ownership and privacy of the users’ content with a decentralized architecture.

 *****